THE TEMPLE AT BURNING MAN

 【MADE IN OUR SHOP】

-Custom cut fabric pieces for the lanterns
+Custom cut fabric pieces for the decorative lanterns

 Image from the Temple of Together website